inspire-eu-validation/download-service/sos-pre-defined/at4-04-observations-offerings-identifier.md

 # Observations Offerings Identifier

-**Purpose**: Check that the Observations Offerings have an Identifier, and it is a URI according to [OGC SWE Service Model]
+**Purpose**: Test that the Observations Offerings have an Identifier, and it is a URI according to [OGC SWE Service Model]

 **Prerequisites**

 **Test method**

 * Send a GetCapabilities request.

     * Check the existence of [Observation Offering](#observationOffering) node.
 Its multiplicity is 0 to n.
-If it exists
+If it exists,

         * Validate the child element [Identifier](#identifier) for every observation.
 Its value SHALL be a URI according to [OGC SWE Service Model](http://portal.opengeospatial.org/files/?artifact_id=38476).

     * If ObservationOffering does not exist or any validation fails then the test fails.

 **Reference(s)**: